 A lesser-known attraction in Sydney is the hot air balloon ride over the Camden Valley for the gorgeous views.
 Camden Valley is located in the Macarthur region with scenic views of the Razorback Mountains.

 Balloon Aloft offers an optional hotel pick-up for their sunrise tours.
 They also throw in freshly cooked breakfast for their guests at the end of the tour.

 If you are traveling with children, this one is sure to get them all excited.
 One of Sydney’s most famous kid-friendly attractions is the Sydney Aquarium, which has 14 themed zones, including the world’s biggest Great Barrier Reef display.

 The aquarium is also home to Pig, one of the four dugongs on display in the entire world.
 Marvel over the shark walk and shark valley exhibits.
 Don’t forget the little penguins in the South Coast Shipwreck zone!

 Sydney is a city that needs to be experienced to fully comprehend its lifestyle.
-The Emerald City is undoubtedly a bustling melting pot of influences that retains its old-world charms without surrendering any modern conveniences.
-Sydney is a city famous for many things, a vibrant inclusive heart being one of them!
+It’s undoubtedly a bustling melting pot of influences that retains its old-world charms without surrendering any modern conveniences.
+Sydney is a city known for many things, a vibrant inclusive heart being one of them!